Gepetto/robotpkg/README.txt

 dependencies, enable optional support for big dependencies or enable experimental features.
-To see which options, if any, a package supports, and which options are mutually exclusive, run make show-options, for example:
+To see which options, if any, a package supports, and which options are mutually exclusive, run make show-options.
+For example:

-Any of the following general options may be selected:
-    debug   Produce debugging information for binary programs doc     Compile documentation material
+Any of the following general options may be selected: api                  Generate module API only debug                Produce debugging information for binary programs
-    lex     Use lex in place of flex tcl     Enable support for TCL clients
-    yacc    Use yacc in place of bison

-These options are enabled by default:
-    doc tcl

-These options are currently enabled:
-    doc tcl
+*  openprs              Generate OpenPRS client code
+*  python               Enable Python client code
+*d tcl                  Generate TCL client code
+*  tclserv_client       Generate C tclServ client code xenomai              Enable Xenomai support

+This indicates that the package supports a number of options (api, debug, openprs ...).
+The currently enabled options are indicated by a star (*) and the default options are shown by the small letter d in front of each option (here, only the tcl is enabled by default).
 The following variables can be defined in robotpkg.conf to select which options to enable for a package:

+PKG_DEFAULT_OPTIONS
-  * PKG_DEFAULT_OPTIONS, which can be used to select or disable options for all packages that support them,
+    can be used to select or disable options for all packages that support them,
+PKG_OPTIONS.<pkgbase>
-  * PKG_OPTIONS.<pkgbase>, which can be used to select or disable options specifically for package pkgbase.
-Options listed in these variables are selected, options preceded by - are disabled.
+    can be used to select or disable options specifically for package
+    <pkgbase>.
+Options listed in these variables are selected, options prefixed
+    by - are disabled (e.g. -tcl would disable the tcl option).

 A few examples: